Demystifying Post-Money and Pre-Money Valuation: A Primer For Startups

 As per the formula, the Post-Money valuation is the sum of Pre-Money (US$ 6 Mn) and Capital Raised (US$ 2 Mn), resulting in a total of US$ 8 Mn.
 Therefore, the equity ownership or dilution percentage is now 25% (US$ 2 Mn divided by US$ 8 Mn) instead of 33% above.

-One key observation is that, on a Pre-Money basis where the Post-Money value is not fixed, the Post-Money value takes into account both the Pre-Money value and the Capital Raised amount.
-As a result, the value tends to move in tandem with the non-fixed value i.e Capital Raised - increasing as it increases and decreasing as it decreases.
+One key observation is that, on a Pre-Money basis, the Post-Money value is not fixed and is determined by taking into account both the Pre-Money value and the Capital Raised amount.
+As a result, the Post-Money value tends to move in tandem with the non-fixed of the two values i.e Capital Raised - increasing as it increases and decreasing as it decreases.
 On a Post-Money basis, the Capital Raised amount does not have any effect on the Post-Money value as it is already fixed.

 This dynamic characteristic of the Post-Money value in response to Capital Raised, when using Pre-Money as the valuation basis, forms the core principle that contributes to the divergent impact of the two bases on the cap table.